Orientalism 1830-1900

 Deutsch paints types of picturesque characters, based on the photos from his travels.
 He uses the oil on polished panels for his sharpest compositions.

-On October 22 in London, Sotheby's sells a panel 70 x 100 cm painted by Ludwig Deutsch, lot 15 estimated £ 1.5M.
+On October 22, 2019, Sotheby's sold for £ 4.3M from a lower estimate of £ 1.5M a panel 70 x 100 cm painted by Ludwig Deutsch, lot 15.

 An elderly dignitary walks towards the steps of a palace with sumptuous walls.
 He carries a closed scroll that defines his tribute to an invisible lord.
 He is followed at a distance by a nobleman, a soldier, and a slave bringing a big box which can only contain some offerings.